fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

 The above example consists of 3 different predefined shards.

-Shards are named to make their purpose rather intuitive. [`(Msg)`](../../../reference/shards/General/Msg) is the Message shard that prints a message to the console, while [`Math.Add`](../../../reference/shards/Math/Add/) is a Mathematics shard that add numbers together.
+Shards are named to make their purpose rather intuitive. [`(Msg)`](../../../../reference/shards/shards/General/Msg) is the Message shard that prints a message to the console, while [`Math.Add`](../../../../reference/shards/shards/Math/Add/) is a Mathematics shard that adds numbers together.

 !!! note
-    It is a good practice to name your code based on their purpose.
+    It is a good practice to name your code based on its purpose.
 This allows others to easily understand what your code achieves without getting too technical.

     For example, the code `(Msg "Hello World!")` can be easily understood to be sending the message "Hello World" to the console.
 You do not need to delve into how `(Msg)` was coded to understand what it can do.

 A shard can take in an input, process that input, and produce an output.
-Shards also have *parameters* which behave as user-defined settings.
+Shards also have *parameters* that behave as user-defined settings.

 For example, `Math.Add` has the parameter `Operand` which is defined by the user.
 It determines the value that will be added to the input.
 The final result is then produced as the output.